scious/documentation/docs/bask/latest.md

   ┗ 📜 ...
 ```

 In practice, the above structure encourages developers to maintain their production-ready code in the same files that they develop in.
-This is sad.
+So sad.

 In contrast, when we use Bask to initialize a new git branch, we're given a folder structure that allows us to easily separate source files from production ready ones.
 Just as important, this new structure allows us to specify the build script required to convert our source code into production ready code.
 So, to continue the example, if we [`Bask Pull`](#bask-pull) the above plugin to the `bask_dev` git branch, it would look like: